Reds vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has recorded at least one hit in 10 games in a row.
-In his last 10 games he is batting .405 with two doubles, a triple, three home runs, seven walks and six RBI.
+- McMahon will look for his 12th straight game with a hit in this contest.
+In his last 10 games he is hitting .385 with two doubles, a triple, three home runs, six walks and five RBI.

 McMahon Recent Games